 Three-quarters of US drivers think their driving skills are better than average.
 Mathematically this makes no sense, but it does give us insight into the power of data.
-Information we gather can help us see the bigger picture and make effective choices.
+The information we gather can help us see the bigger picture and make effective choices.
 Making informed decisions should be a priority at any organization.
 Let’s explore five reasons why data-driven analytics is of interest to companies.

 “People’s deep confidence in their judgments and abilities is often at odds with reality.” – Michael J. Mauboussin, Harvard Business Review